Ski travel insurance

 Speed, exhilaration, clean mountain air – who doesn’t enjoy an adrenaline-packed skiing holiday?

-But with the possibility of collisions and falls, skiing also comes with a high risk of injury.
-That’s why it’s essential to have the right travel insurance to help ensure you’re covered on and off the slopes.
 Ski travel insurance, also known as winter sports insurance, can protect you against the specific risks associated with skiing and snowboarding holidays.

 Customers with pre-existing medical conditions

-If you have a serious health condition, your travel insurance is likely to be more expensive.
-Whatever happens, don’t lie to an insurance provider, because this could mean your claim is rejected.
-When you declare any medical conditions on our website, we’ll only show you quotes from insurance providers who will cover them, with no exclusions.
+When you declare any medical conditions on our website, we’ll only show you quotes from insurance providers that will cover them with no exclusions.

 If your condition is more serious, MoneyHelper has a directory of insurance providers who may be able to provide quotes over the phone.
 You can call them on 0800 138 7777.